- How to Cope with Anxiety? The First Step

 This brings me to my next point about these thoughts.
 It is useless to argue with anxious thoughts because it only makes us feel more isolated from others around us, makes us feel even less able or confident in ourselves, and reinforces our negative thinking.

 So do not try to convince yourself that your thoughts are irrational because I assure you they are not simply related to fear and self-preservation instincts kicking in.

-But now that we have identified what our thoughts are telling us to be anxious, let’s take the next step in coping with these thoughts, which is almost really just applying common sense to how we think about them.
-The first thing you’ll want to consider is why you believe this thought so intensely and what does it mean that you think this thought.
+But now that we have identified what our thoughts are telling us to be anxious let’s take the next step in coping with these thoughts, which is almost really just applying common sense to how we think about them.
+The first thing you’ll want to consider is why you believe this thought so intensely and what does it mean that you believe this thought.

 If you look at the example I gave before, for instance, one might feel like their fear of flying means they aren’t able to accomplish traveling like everyone else around them can.
 It would make much more sense if, instead of arguing with your thoughts, ask yourself whether or not there is evidence to support this thought as well as proof that refutes it.